Celebrate Computer Science Education Week

 Raspberry Pi and Scratch

-The Raspberry Pi Projects Kit from the Science Buddies Store allows students to blend computer coding and creative engineering and electronics.
+The Raspberry Pi Projects Kit allows students to blend computer coding and creative engineering and electronics.
 Creating Scratch programs on Raspberry Pi, students work with circuits and sensors in an array of fun projects, from an invader alert to light-up art and a digital puppet.

 The Raspberry Pi Projects Kit is designed specifically for use with a series of 8 activities from Science Buddies.
 No previous experience is required to use the kit.
 (Note: helpful guidance for educators interested in using this kit with groups in the classroom or in an after-school program is available.)